Looking for colorful leaves? Hoping to catch the fiery fall colors before they fade?

 A little about how, why, and when leaves change colors:

-- The abnormally cool evenings in mid-August probably caused some trees to initiate the leaf color process earlier.
+- The abnormally cool evenings in mid-August will cause some trees to initiate the leaf color process earlier than usual.

 - Other factors influencing leaf color include cooler temperatures, less moisture, the amount of sunlight and changing levels of leaf pigments.